-Figure 2: Functional characterizations of English as a language and a stochastic language.
+Figure 2: Fragments of functional characterizations of English as a language and a stochastic language.

 How stochastic languages are to be interpreted ought to always be carefully articulated.
-For example, if the real numbers are intended to indicate probabilities then the functional characterization in Figure 2 says that "John sang" is twice as likely as "John and Mary sang" On the other hand, if the real numbers are supposed to indicate well-formedness, then the claim is that "John sang" is twice as well-formed (or acceptable) as "John sang and Mary danced."3
+For example, if the real numbers are intended to indicate probabilities of occurrence then the functional characterization in Figure 2 says that "John sang" is twice as likely to occur as "John and Mary sang" On the other hand, if the real numbers are supposed to indicate well-formedness, then the claim is that that "John sang" is twice as well-formed (or acceptable) as "John sang and Mary danced."